AK-Vitae/Java-Practice/src/webdevelopment/htmlcss/README.md

   - color and background properties
   - rgb
   - hex values
-- units.html and units.css - have details about:
+- **units.html** and **units.css** - have details about:
   - font-size, width, and height
     - Absolute Values
     - Percent Values
     - em - Relative Values dependent on parent
     - rem - Relative Values dependent on root
-  - vh and vw - percent of the screen
+  - **vh** and **vw** - percent of the screen
   - default browser styles and google devTools
   - calc() function
+- typography.html and typography.css - have details about:
+  - font-size and font-family
+  - font-stack and generics
+  - Google Fonts
+  - font-weight and font-style
+  - text-align and text-indent
+  - line-height, letter-spacing, word-spacing, text-transform, and text decoration

 ##  In the projects directory